Section Navigation

 -

-Phase 1: Research and test
+Phase 1: Research

 Preliminary independent research by the Oxford Heritage Partnership identified that the Grade I listed St Mary Magdalene Church was of high significance.